eggplants/deepl-cli/README.md

 - [DeepL Translator](https://www.deepl.com/translator) CLI using Selenium
 - Translate standard input into a specified language
-- Under development on Ubuntu 20.04 LTS
+- Under development on Ubuntu 20.04 LTS and Python3.8

 ## Try on Google Cloud Shell